10 Questions To Ask Your Personal Injury AttorneyPosted on: July 19, 2021

 Even within the area of personal injury law, different attorneys will have different skills.

-Car accidents, slip and falls, dog bite claims…each of these cases will rely on different methods and standards, so it’s worth your time to find an attorney who is uniquely qualified to deal with your case.
+Motorcycle accidents, slip and falls, dog bite claims…each of these cases will rely on different methods and standards, so it’s worth your time to find an attorney who is uniquely qualified to deal with your case.

 2. Who will handle my case?

 Most people call a law firm hoping to work with a licensed personal injury attorney, yet some larger firms will pass off cases to a paralegal or case worker instead (hardly the same thing!).